 Joss Paper Money – Chinese Yuan

 These Hell Bank Notes resemble the Chinese Yuan.
-Each bill comes in 5, 10, 20, 50 or 100 Yuan denominations.
+Each bill comes in a 100 Yuan denomination.
 Use these bills for family members who would be used to spending Chinese currency.

 Joss Paper Money – Hong Kong Dollar

 These Hell Bank Notes are printed to resemble the Hong Kong Dollar, each of the 3 included designs is decorated with an image of the Jade Emperor in a 100, 500 or 1000 dollar denomination.

 300 Piece Joss Paper Money Collection

 This 300 piece collection is appropriate for funerals, ancestor birthdays and holidays like the Qingming Festival and the Hungry Ghost Festival.
 The set includes bills resembling the U.S. Dollar, the Chinese Yuan and the Bank of Heaven and Earth.

 Finally, joss paper crafts are burned to send ancestors the luxuries they lacked while living.
 Crafts are most commonly burned for specific relatives at funerals, on birthdays and death anniversaries and during the Qingming Festival.
 You’ll see joss paper houses, cars, servants, airplane tickets and flat-screen TVs.
 No extravagance is too large.
 Here are just a few examples.

 Joss Paper Crafts – Male